ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 export BROWSER_PATH="/opt/firefox/bin"
 ```

 You can declare the variable and then add it to the global scope.
-Call the `export` command in this way:
+Call the `export` command this way:
 {line-numbers: true, format: Bash}
 ```
 BROWSER_PATH="/opt/firefox/bin"
 export BROWSER_PATH
 ```

-Sometimes you want to declare the environment variables for the specific application only.
-Then list the variables and their values before the application call.
+Sometimes you need to declare the environment variables for the specific application only.
+List the variables and their values before the application call in this case.
 Here is an example:
 {line-numbers: false, format: Bash}
 ```
 MOZ_WEBRENDER=1 LANG="en_US.UTF-8" /opt/firefox/bin/firefox
 ```

-Here the Firefox browser receives the specified `MOZ_WEBRENDER` and `LANG` variables.
-They can differ from the system-wide settings.
+This command launches the Firefox browser and passes it the `MOZ_WEBRENDER` and `LANG` variables.
+They can differ from the global Unix settings.

-Suppose that you use another interpreter as the shell.
-An example is Bourne Shell.
-Then you should apply the `env` utility.
-It declares environment variables for the launching application.
-Here is an example:
+The last example works well in Bash.
+If you use another shell, you need another approach.
+Suppose that you use Bourne Shell.
+Then you can pass variables to the application using the `env` utility.
+Here is an example for doing that:
 {line-numbers: false, format: Bash}
 ```
 env MOZ_WEBRENDER=1 LANG="en_US.UTF-8" /opt/firefox/bin/firefox
 ```

 If you call the `env` utility without parameters, it prints all declared environment variables for the current interpreter process.
-Try to get this output in your terminal:
+Call it in your terminal this way:
 {line-numbers: false, format: Bash}
 ```
 env
 ```

-The `export` command and the `env` utility print the same thing if called without parameters.
-Prefer to use `export` instead of `env`.
+The `export` Bash built-in and the `env` utility print the same thing when called without parameters.
+Use `export` instead of `env`.
 There are two reasons for that.
-First, the `export` output is sorted.
-Second, all variable values are enclosed in double-quotes.
-They prevent you from making a mistake if there is a line break in some value.
+First, the `export` sorts its output.
+Second, it adds double quotes to the values of all variables.
+They prevent you from making a mistake if some values have line breaks.

-Environment variable names have uppercase letters only.
-Therefore, it is considered good practice to name local variables in lower case.
+All names of environment variables contain uppercase letters only.
+Therefore, it is a good practice to name local variables in lower case.
 It prevents you from accidentally using one variable instead of another.

 #### Local Variables